Joe Jonas & Jay Sean: Live in Concert

 Joe Jonas & Jay Sean: Live in Concert was a co-headlining tour by American recording artist Joe Jonas and British recording artist Jay Sean.
-Predominately visiting North America, the tour played 19 concerts in the fall of 2011.
+The tour played 19 concerts in North America in the fall of 2011.

 Background

 The tour was announced in August 2011.
 In a press release announcing the tour, both artists expressed excitement at the concept of touring with the other.
 Jonas stated, "This is going to be a killer tour and who better to hit the road with than Jay Sean".
 Sean reiterated the sentiment, saying "I'm super excited to be on the road with Joe and I think it's going to be a great experience for me."

 The tour was originally 18+, however, the restrictions were later lifted.